Hawala and crime: Organizational use

+Hezbollah has depended heavily on hawala as a means of financing.
+Funds have been moved from Iran to the United Arab Emirates, Turkey and Iraq.
+After the U.S. Treasury sanctioned Lebanese money transfers in November 2025, it was discovered that Iran had already transferred around $1billion to Hezbollah using this system.

 United States

 Post-9/11 money laundering crackdowns

-Some government officials assert that hawala can be used to facilitate money laundering, avoid taxation and move wealth anonymously.
-As a result, it is illegal in some U.S. states, India and Pakistan.
+Since hawala can be used to facilitate money laundering, avoid taxation and move wealth anonymously, the system is illegal in some U.S. states, India and Pakistan.

 After the September 11 terrorist attacks, the American government suspected that some hawala brokers may have helped terrorist organizations transfer money to fund their activities, and the 9/11 Commission Report stated that "Al Qaeda frequently moved the money it raised by hawala".
 As a result of intense pressure from the U.S. authorities to introduce systematic anti-money laundering initiatives on a global scale, a number of hawala networks were closed down and a number of hawaladars were successfully prosecuted for money laundering.
 However, there is little evidence that these actions brought the authorities any closer to identifying and arresting a significant number of terrorists or drug smugglers.
 Experts emphasized that the overwhelming majority of those who used these informal networks were doing so for legitimate purposes, and simply chose to use a transaction medium other than state-supported banking systems.
 Today, the hawala system in Afghanistan is instrumental in providing financial services for the delivery of emergency relief and humanitarian and developmental aid for the majority of international and domestic NGOs, donor organizations, and development aid agencies.